bbauska/meta-react-basics/README.md

 show a prompt pop up which you can type into.
 After that, an alert pop up will show computer's "choice" and your guess.
-After you click "ok" to close the alert, you'll be able to click the button again and try matching the number \"chosen\" by the computer one more time.
+After you click "ok" to close the alert, you'll be able to click the button again and try matching the number &quot;chosen&quot; by the computer one more time.

 # 08. Additional resources (Data & State - Week 2)